“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 - You can swallow tablets

 - You are willing to use reliable contraception during treatment and for up to 6 months afterwards if there is any chance that you or your partner could become pregnant

 - You are at least 18 years old

-To join part 2 or 3 you must be well enough to be up and about for at least half the day (performance status 0, 1 or 2)
+- You must be well enough to be up and about for at least half the day (performance status 0, 1 or 2)

 You cannot join this study if any of these apply.
 You

 - Have melanoma that started in the eye (uveal melanoma) or mucosal tissue (

 - Have cancer that has spread to your brain and this hasn’t been treated or is causing symptoms.
 You can take part if you have no more than 3 areas of cancer that has spread to your brain, these have been treated with surgery or radiotherapy, are not getting worse and you haven’t needed to take steroids in the last 4 weeks